selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 Krux then takes this hash, runs [`unhexlify`](https://docs.python.org/3/library/binascii.html#binascii.unhexlify) on it to encode it as bytes, and deterministically converts it into a mnemonic according to the [BIP39 Reference Implementation](https://github.com/trezor/python-mnemonic/blob/6b7ebdb3624bbcae1a7b3c5485427a5587795120/src/mnemonic/mnemonic.py#L189-L207).

-Note: For 12-word mnemonics, only the first half of the SHA256 hash is used (128 bits), while 24-word mnemonics use the full hash (256 bits).
+**Note**: For 12-word mnemonics, only the first half of the SHA256 hash is used (128 bits), while 24-word mnemonics use the full hash (256 bits).

 ### How to Verify
 Don't trust, verify.
 We encourage you not to trust any claim you cannot verify yourself.
 Therefore, there are wallets that use compatible algorithms to calculate the entropy derived from dice rolls.
 You can use the [SeedSigner](https://seedsigner.com/) or [Coldcard](https://coldcard.com/) hardware wallets, or even the [Bitcoiner Guide website](https://bitcoiner.guide/seed/), they share the same logic that Krux uses and will give the same mnemonic for the dice roll method.